 How efficient is your team’s interview scheduling process?
 Are your recruiting coordinators optimally scheduling interviews in a given day?

-Understanding the exact number of interviews being scheduled, rescheduled, and canceled gives you valuable insight into the efficiency of your hiring.
-For example:
+When you understand the exact number of interviews that are scheduled, rescheduled, and canceled, you unlock valuable insights into the efficiency of your hiring.
+For example, ask yourself these questions:

 - How many interviews does a single recruiting coordinator schedule each day?